amouiche/qnap_mtd_resize_for_bullseye/README.md

 | TS-419PII | QNAP TS419 family | kirkwood-ts419-6282.dtb | [QNAP_TS419_family,uboot-env.legacy](resources/QNAP_TS419_family,uboot-env.legacy) | [QNAP_TS419_family,uboot-env.new](resources/QNAP_TS419_family,uboot-env.new) | [log](resources/QNAP_TS419_family_log.txt) | |
 | | | | | | | |

+# Devices <u>not</u> supported

+**TS109** and **TS209** only have 8MB of Flash.
+The maximum size we can expect for the kernel after resizing is 2432 KiB.
+The rootfs, itself, can be resized from 4 to a max of 5MiB.
+This is definitely too small for future debian requirements.

+Also, I don't have such device to develop and test the resizing process...